osmanbeyoglulab/SPaRTAN/pySPaRTAN/README.md

     rsL2 : float > 0, default=0.001
            ridge regularization for linear regression

-We can run pySPaRTAN by specifying some values to those hyperparameters or using default values in the script.
+We can run pySPaRTAN by giving some specific values to those hyperparameters or using default setting in the script.
-We can also use cross-validation to find the optional values of those hyperparameters for the input datasets, and then run pySPaRTAN to generate the projections.
+We can also use cross-validation to find the optional values of those hyperparameters for the input datasets, and then run pySPaRTAN to generate the projection outputs.

 **Command line**

-To run pySPaRTAN module, We can simply execute the command to generate outputs using default parameters
+To run pySPaRTAN module with default parameters, simply execute the following command to generate outputs
 ```sh
 python run_pySPaRTAN.py
 ```